-National Bank of Egypt (UK) Limited is a private company limited but shares incorporated in England and Wales under the Companies Act 2006.
+National Bank of Egypt (UK) Limited is a company incorporated in England and Wales under the Companies Act 2006 whose financial statements comply with FRS102.
 The address of the registered office is given on page 1.
 The nature of the Bank's operations and its principal activities are set out in the strategic report on pages 6 to 17.